Musk sees Tesla Model Y becoming global bestseller in 2022: Toyota RAV4 dethroned?

 Although it’s working to ramp up production of the larger-format 4680 cells that were at center stage for the company’s Battery Day presentation last September—to potentially allow Semi deliveries without drawing cells away from the other models—those remain 12 to 18 months from volume production, the company will rely on battery suppliers even more.

-Tesla says that plans to buy double the cells from them in 2022.
+Tesla plans to buy double the cells from them in 2022.

 “We want to be super-clear about that,” said Musk.
 “We’re not about replacing suppliers; it’s about supplementing suppliers.”

 Musk said that Tesla has very strong partnerships with CATL, Panasonic, and LG.
-“Our request to our strategic partners for cell supply is, please supply us with as much as you possibly can, and provided the price is affordable we will buy everything that they can make,” he said.
+“Our request to our strategic partners for cell supply is, please supply us with as much as you possibly can, and provided the price is affordable, we will buy everything that they can make,” he said.

 2021 Volkswagen ID.4 - First drive, Portland OR

-The closest rival for the Model Y in terms of sales volume might potentially be the Volkswagen ID.4; but VW is planning for a slower ramp-up, aiming for 500,000 ID.4 electric crossovers annually by 2025.
+The closest rival for the Model Y in terms of global sales volume might potentially be the Volkswagen ID.4; but VW is planning for a slower ramp-up, aiming for 500,000 ID.4 electric crossovers annually by 2025.

 How soon will the Model Y top the charts?
 Will it?
-It’s not likely we’ll see any certainty until we see how well Tesla ramps up at its new plants and how smoothly the industry moves on from supply-chain hiccups.
+It’s not likely we’ll see any certainty until we see how well Tesla ramps up its new plants and how smoothly the industry moves on from supply-chain hiccups.